AdvancedCustomFields/docs/guides/blocks.md

 Lastly, you'll need to tell ACF how to render the block, which is essentially the same process you’re used to for displaying custom fields.

 This is done by creating a template file within your theme that matches the *render_template* setting used when registering the block.
-In this example, the template file will be called 'content-block-testimonial.php'.
+In this example, the template file will be called 'template-parts/blocks/testimonial/testimonial.php'.

 💡 There are multiple ways to render a block.
 Please read the [acf_register_block_type()](https://www.advancedcustomfields.com/resources/acf_register_block_type/) docs for a full description on the *render_template* and *render_callback* settings.

 One very exciting feature of ACF Blocks is that all the ACF API function such as `get_field()`, `the_field()` and `have_rows()` will work as expected!

-#### template-parts/content-block-testimonial.php
+#### template-parts/blocks/testimonial/testimonial.php
 ```
 <?php

 /**
  * Testimonial Block Template.
  *
- * @param	array $block The block data including all properties and settings.
+ * @param	array $block The block settings and attributes.
+ * @param	string $content The block inner HTML (empty).
- * @param	bool $is_preview True when editing in the back-end.
+ * @param	bool $is_preview True during AJAX preview.
- * @param	int $post_id The post being edited.
+ * @param	(int|string) $post_id The post ID this block is saved to.
  */

 // Create id attribute allowing for custom "anchor" value.